Philippine banks’ loan growth slows to near 2-year low - BusinessWorld Online

 By Katherine K. Chan, Reporter

-The Philippine banking sector’s lending activity expanded to its slowest pace in nearly two years at the end of 2025 as loans for both consumers and business activities eased, the Bangko Sentral ng Pilipinas (BSP) reported.
+THE PHILIPPINE BANKING sector’s lending activity expanded at its slowest pace in nearly two years at the end of 2025 as loans for both consumers and business activities eased as a corruption scandal dampened sentiment, the Bangko Sentral ng Pilipinas (BSP) reported.

-This was the slowest loan growth seen in 22 months or since the 8.6% seen in February 2024.
+This was the slowest loan growth seen in 22 months or since 8.6% in February 2024.

 It was also the first time since April 2024 that bank lending grew at a single-digit pace.